LSD: Pharmacodynamics

 LSD is a serotonergic psychedelic and acts as a non-selective serotonin receptor modulator.
 It binds with high affinity to most of the serotonin receptors.
 The psychedelic effects of LSD are thought to be mediated specifically by activation of the serotonin 5-HT_{2A} receptor.
-However, a role of other serotonin receptors and targets in the effects of LSD cannot be ruled out and may be considered likely.
+However, the role of other serotonin receptors and targets in the effects of LSD cannot be ruled out and may be considered likely.
 Uniquely among serotonergic psychedelics, LSD also shows potentially significant affinity for the dopamine receptors, albeit much lower than for most of the serotonin receptors.

 LSD binds to most serotonin receptor subtypes except for the serotonin 5-HT_{3} and 5-HT_{4} receptors.
 However, some of these serotonin receptors may not be affected at typical brain concentrations of LSD.
-In humans, recreational doses of LSD may affect 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, 5-HT_{2C}, 5-HT_{5A}, and 5-HT_{6} receptors.
-Although not present in humans, 5-HT_{5B} receptors found in rodents also have a high affinity for LSD.
+In humans, recreational doses of LSD may affect serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, 5-HT_{2C}, 5-HT_{5A}, and 5-HT_{6} receptors.
+Although not present in humans, serotonin 5-HT_{5B} receptors found in rodents also have high affinity for LSD.
 The psychedelic effects of LSD are attributed to activation of 5-HT_{2A} receptors.
-Many but not all serotonin 5-HT_{2A} agonists are psychedelics and serotonin 5-HT_{2A} antagonists block the psychedelic activity of LSD.
-LSD exhibits functional selectivity at the serotonin 5-HT_{2A} and 5-HT_{2C} receptors in that it activates the signal transduction enzyme phospholipase A2 instead of activating the enzyme phospholipase C as the endogenous ligand serotonin does.
+Many but not all serotonin 5-HT_{2A} receptor agonists are psychedelics, and serotonin 5-HT_{2A} receptor antagonists block the psychedelic effects of LSD.
+The drug exhibits pronounced functional selectivity or biased agonism at the serotonin 5-HT_{2A} and 5-HT_{2C} receptors in that it activates the signal transduction enzyme phospholipase A2 (PLA2) instead of activating the enzyme phospholipase C (PLC) as the endogenous ligand serotonin does, among other differences.

-Exactly how LSD produces its effects is unknown, but it is thought that it works by increasing glutamate release in the cerebral cortex and therefore excitation in this area, specifically in layer V. LSD, like many other drugs of recreational use, has been shown to activate DARPP-32-related pathways.
-The drug enhances dopamine D_{2} receptor protomer recognition and signaling of D_{2}–5-HT_{2A} receptor complexes, which may contribute to its psychotropic effects.
-LSD has been shown to have low affinity for H_{1} receptors, displaying antihistamine effects, although the significance of this at doses used in humans is unknown.
+Exactly how LSD produces its effects is unknown, but it is thought that it may work in part by increasing glutamate release in the cerebral cortex and therefore excitation in this area, specifically in layer V. LSD, like many other drugs of recreational use, has been shown to activate DARPP-32-related pathways.
+The drug enhances dopamine D_{2} receptor protomer recognition and signaling of D_{2}–5-HT_{2A} heteromeric receptor complexes, which may contribute to its psychotropic effects.
+LSD has been shown to have low affinity for histamine H_{1} receptors, displaying antihistamine effects, although the significance of this at doses used in humans is unknown.
+David E. Nichols has suggested that there may be a pharmacological basis for some bad trips with LSD, with this thought to be related to LSD's metabolite 13-hydroxy-LSD, a highly potent dopamine D_{4} receptor agonist.